-As Head of Charters, Sarah Dickinson Hyams leads the strategic and operational development of the Athena SWAN Charter and the Race Equality Charter at the Equality Challenge Unit (ECU; soon to be Advance HE) in the United Kingdom.
-Prior to joining the ECU, Dickinson Hyams worked at the University of Cambridge where she managed the Women in Science Engineering and Technology Initiative (WiSETI), a positive action gender equality project aiming to improve the recruitment, retention and promotion of women in STEMM.
+As Head of International Charters, Sarah Dickinson Hyams leads the strategic and operational development of international adoption of the Equality Charters Process.
+This process underlies the Athena SWAN Charter and the Race Equality Charter at the Equality Challenge Unit (ECU - part of Advance HE) in the United Kingdom.
+Prior to joining ECU, Dickinson Hyams worked at the University of Cambridge where she managed the Women in Science Engineering and Technology Initiative (WiSETI), a positive action gender equality project aiming to improve the recruitment, retention and promotion of women in STEMM.
 She previously worked at the Royal Society of Chemistry (RSC) as the Science Policy and Diversity Specialist.
 She has an MSc in Gender, Sexuality and Society from Birkbeck University and a BA (hons) in Social Science from the University of Brighton.

 Marco Molinaro, PhD, is the Assistant Vice Provost for Educational Effectiveness at University of California Davis where he created and oversees the Center for Educational Effectiveness (CEE).
 The CEE team empowers instructors and staff, improving the educational system and fostering educational innovation and discovery, all in service of removing disparities in undergraduate student outcomes while maximizing learning.
 Molinaro is Co-PI of the Howard Hughes Medical Institute Inclusive Excellence project to ensure that all STEM students have the opportunity to pursue and excel in STEM fields through the efforts of dedicated and informed instructors utilizing evidence-based instructional practices.
 He also serves on multiple national committees involved in higher education reform and diversity.